UWCubeSat/found/README.md

 - Change permissions for the install script to execute (`sudo chmod +rwx install.sh`)
 - Run the install script in root/sudo as an executable (`sudo ./install.sh`)

+<a name="docker-setup"></a>
 ## Setup via Docker
-This option requires you to have Docker and Visual Studio Code.
+This option requires you to have Docker installed.
 To install Docker on your system, visit the [official Docker installation guide](https://docs.docker.com/get-docker/).
 If you are using a Linux computer it is reccomended that you install Docker with `apt-get` instead.
+If you just want to compile the binary your done!
+Use the `--container` flag when compiling.

-You will need the `Dev Containers` VScode extension.
+If you want to be able to use the binary, you can install Visual Studio Code and the `Dev Containers` VScode extension.
 This can be installed by looking it up in the extension's view or with `code --install-extension ms-vscode-remote.remote-containers`.
+Open the project in VScode an option to  "open FOUND in container" should appear in a pop-up in the bottom right corner.
+Alternatively Press `F1` and select Dev Containers: Open Folder in Container.
+This replaces [step 2](#step-2-build-found) of building found.

+You do not need vscode to use the binary, but the process for automatically mounting the project and python tools in the container is currently only supported for vscode.

 # Building FOUND
 1. Clone the repository (`git clone https://github.com/UWCubeSat/found.git`)
+<a name="step-2-build-found"></a>
 2. Go into the directory (`cd found`)
-3. Docker Users: Open FOUND in container (Press `F1` and select Dev Containers: Open Folder in Container)
 4. Compile the executable via GNU Make or CMake (below for more information)
 5. Execute the executable (`./build/bin/found`, [Usage](#usage) below)